 Learning analytics can collect user-generated data from learning and testing activities and offer trends in e-assessment engagement.
 Analysing those trends can reveal students’ testing behaviour and identify their assessment styles.
 This approach measures engagement and student behaviour rather than performance, giving instructors insight into how their students interact with their exams.

 Improve testing materials & tools

 Analytics can track a student’s usage of learning materials and tools to identify potential issues or gaps and offer an objective evaluation of testing materials and tools.
 This allows instructors to make deliberate decisions about modifying approaches.
 Using aggregate student data, instructors can see ways to improve the testing process or the structure of their exams.

-Adaptive or individualised testing systems apply learning analytics to customise course content for each learner.
+Adaptive or individualised testing systems and assessment tools in education apply learning analytics to customise course content for each learner.
 Furthermore, user profiles and other data sets can be collected and analysed to offer greater personalised testing experiences.
 This approach uses continuous feedback to help individual students in their exam environment.